TheNotary/bundlegem/README.md

 - Within files, use `<%=config[:namespaced_path]%>` to have that reinterpreted as just the file name with underscores
 - Have a look [under the hood](https://github.com/TheNotary/bundlegem/blob/master/lib/bundlegem/cli/gem.rb#L30-L43) to see other options and the context where the ERB.new takes place.

-## Gem Backstory

-A lot of the code here was extracted from Bundler's `bundle gem` command, so credits to the Bundler folks.
-Originally I planned to make the new features accessible to the Bundler team and went out of my way to keep the code as similar to their project as possible, but ultimately realized two thing.
-First they don't want to grow the project creation feature because good tools should do a single thing very well (manage dependencies), not many things (manage dependencies and also do random other helpful stuff).
-And second Bundler is a profoundly common dependency meaning every change is enormously high stakes.